American Historical Association: History

+The American Historical Association was founded in 1884 with the constitution stating "its object shall be the promotion of historical studies."
+In 1889, AHA was incorporated by act of Congress.
+Co-founder J. Franklin Jameson, also inaugural director of the Carnegie Institution of Washington's Department of Historical Research, aimed to professionalize American history and elevate historians in political statecraft.

 The early leaders of the association were mostly gentlemen with the leisure and means to write many of the great 19th-century works of history, such as George Bancroft, Justin Winsor, and James Ford Rhodes.
 However, as former AHA president James J. Sheehan points out, the association always tried to serve multiple constituencies, "including archivists, members of state and local historical societies, teachers, and amateur historians, who looked to it – and not always with success or satisfaction – for representation and support."